education.vic.gov.au

 English as an additional language

-English as an additional language (EAL) resources are available to support teachers with students of EAL background develop proficiency in English and/or access the MYLNS LMS and undertake the professional learning on supporting CALD students.
+English as an additional language (EAL) resources are available to support teachers with students of EAL background develop proficiency in English.

 Digital Assessment Library

-For more information, visit: Digital Assessment Library (DAL)External Link
+For more information, refer to: Digital Assessment Library (DAL)External Link .

 Other relevant resources